index

 Director's Cut 2007:

-Five extras have been added: an alternate mix of Come Home by Stephen Hague (never previously released), the UK b-side Fedora Satellite, and three b-sides recorded for Story Of My Life but never released - Gripless, Through The Windshield and Stoughton 529.
-The packaging has been updated by John Thompson and added are extensive liner notes specific to the album by David Stubbs.
+Five extras have been added: an alternate mix of Come Home by Stephen Hague (never previously released), the UK B-side Fedora Satellite, and three B-sides recorded for Story Of My Life but never released - Gripless, Through The Windshield and Stoughton 529.
+The packaging was updated by John Thompson and added are extensive liner notes specific to the album by David Stubbs.

 Come Home (Hague mix).
 Never previously released.